 I love to write and create graphics.
 Come see both at my sites:

-Homemade by Jade - my blog for homesteading -http://www.homemade-by-jade.com and Jadelynx Graphix - my site for social media graphics - http://jadelynxgraphix.weebly.com/ I also have two great online stores: Gifts for Holidays: http://www.gifts-for-holidays.com/ and Industrial Decor for Less: http://www.industrialdecorforless.com.You can also find my writing on Webnuggetz, Daily Two Cents, Writedge, Honest Reviewz and Trendzic.Currently the manager at Trendzic
+Homemade by Jade - my blog for homemaking, recipes and crafts -http://www.homemade-by-jade.com and Jadelynx Graphix - my site for social media graphics - http://jadelynxgraphix.weebly.com/ I also have a great online store: Industrial Decor for Less: http://www.industrialdecorforless.com.You can also find my writing on Webnuggetz, Daily Two Cents, Writedge, Honest Reviewz and Trendzic.Currently the manager at Trendzic